pygos/build/README.md

    and packets from the first two are NAT translated and forwarded.
 The two ports have different IP subnets and are not allowed to talk to each other.
    A local SSH server can be reached via the first two ports.
 A user has to be added first, since root login is disabled.
+A local Nginx web server can be reached via the first two ports that serves a simple demo landing page.

  - `router-rpi3` - A Raspberry Pi 3 based wireless access point (32 bit ARM).
    A DHPC server serves IP addresses and configures the board as default